sophie-katz/forge/forge-core/docs/for-developers/guides/naming-convention.md

 Some symbols can omit the module name prefix if they are ubiquitous to their usage.

-- For example, the `frg_assert_*` macros are used everywhere.
-To add in the module name `common` would only imply that there may be assertions defined in other modules and add confusion.
+- Symbols that are not in a module, such as those defined in `assert.h` can lack the module prefix.
 - `frg_parse` is an obvious part of the compilation process that it can safely lack the module name `parsing`.
+- etc.

 ## A note about C++